Pompano Beach, FL 33069

 The Florida Fentanyl Crisis

-Florida has been particularly hard-hit by increasing rates of fentanyl addiction and overdose.
+Increasing rates of fentanyl addiction and overdose have particularly hard hit Florida.
 The Broward Sheriff’s Office published a statement that reads, “In Florida, Broward County leads the state in fentanyl-related deaths.
 In 2020, 798 people died due to accidental overdoses, with 611 cases involving fentanyl.
 That’s a staggering 72 percent increase in overdose deaths involving fentanyl from the year prior.”

 Furthermore, the Florida Department of Law Enforcement’s 2021 Interim Drug Report states, “The most frequently occurring drugs found in decedents were fentanyl (3,210), ethyl alcohol (3,132), benzodiazepines (2,081).
 Occurrences of fentanyl increased by 11 percent (311 more), and deaths caused by fentanyl increased by 9 percent (243 more).
 Occurrences of fentanyl analogs increased by 50.5 percent (462 more), and deaths caused by fentanyl analogs increased by 40 percent (164 more).”

 Clearly, fentanyl is responsible for the vast majority of overdose-related deaths throughout Florida.
 Fortunately, The Retreat of Broward is available to help.
-Our fentanyl detox in Fort Lauderdale, Florida, serves as the frontline of defense against fentanyl-related fatality.
+Our fentanyl detox in Pompano Beach, Florida, serves as the frontline of defense against fentanyl-related fatality.
 For more information on fentanyl addiction resources in Florida, contact us today.

 Signs & Symptoms of Fentanyl Addiction